open-cluster-management-io/open-cluster-management-io.github.io/content/zh/developer-guides/addon.md

 With the above changes, you can now enable the "AddonManagement" feature gates in `ClusterManager` and let the new component `addon-manager` manage the add-ons.

 3. Enable the "AddonManagement" feature gates in `ClusterManager` as shown below.

+Skip this step for OCM v0.12.0 and later version.

 ```yaml
 apiVersion: operator.open-cluster-management.io/v1